 PhD in Educational Psychology, Learning Sciences

 The Learning Sciences PhD program in the department of Educational Psychology allows students to work closely with Learning Sciences faculty in an apprenticeship-based model.
-Our program has a particular emphasis on building and studying learning environments of all kinds, with particular emphasis on learning enhanced by technology such as intelligent tutors, simulations, etextbooks, educational software, and games.
+Our program has an emphasis on building and studying learning environments of all kinds, with particular emphasis on learning enhanced by technology such as intelligent tutors, simulations, etextbooks, educational software, and games.
 Students study learning in formal and informal environments and use qualitative and quantitative methods to design and evaluate learning in a range of disciplines.
-As doctoral candidates, students develop and establish research plans that address critical, current research questions that overlap with fields such as cognitive science, educational psychology, computer science, applied linguistics, and anthropology, and sociology.
+As doctoral candidates, students develop and establish research plans that address critical, current research questions that overlap with fields such as cognitive science, educational psychology, computer science, applied linguistics, anthropology, and sociology.
 Under the supervision of a faculty advisor, students complete their required coursework, defend a Major Area paper, pass preliminary exams, submit a dissertation proposal, and defend a dissertation thesis.

 Students who do not have a Masters Degree but a interested in pursuing a PhD in Learning Sciences are welcome and encouraged to apply to the PhD program.
-Students interested in the PhD program are typically admitted for 2 years of coursework and receive a Masters in Education. successful candidates continue on to PhD-level study.
+Students interested in the PhD program are typically admitted for 2 years of coursework and receive a Masters in Education.
+Successful candidates continue on to PhD-level study.

 MS in Educational Psychology, Learning Sciences (Terminal Masters Program)